ncoblentz/JoCoITStudents/README.md

 - Microsoft Azure Administrator Certification (AZ-104)
   - [FreeCodeCamp](https://www.youtube.com/watch?v=10PbGbTUSAg)

+## Applying For Jobs
+### Before Applying For a Job
+1. Create a LinkedIn Profile and showcase your certifications, experience (volunteer and work experience), and link to your GitHub (or similar) projects
+2. Create a resume
+3. Create a cover letter explaining highlighting and summarizing your experience and qualifications to demonstrate how you stand out above other candidates

-## Example Kansas City Area Entry-Level IT Jobs
+### Example Kansas City Area Entry-Level IT Jobs
-### Cerner
+#### Cerner
 - Go to: https://careers.cerner.com/Search and filter jobs for:
   - Career Path: Early Careers
   - Add your Zip Code
   - Choose the appropriate Distance
 - [Example Cerner Jobs](/Entry-Level%20Examples/Cerner/)

-## Applying For Jobs
-### Before Applying For a Job
-1. Create a LinkedIn Profile and showcase your certifications, experience (volunteer and work experience), and link to your GitHub (or similar) projects
-2. Create a resume
-3. Create a cover letter explaining highlighting and summarizing your experience and qualifications to demonstrate how you stand out above other candidates